und3fin3/sysupt/README.md

 :%s/, "\/", ".tjupt.org"/, "\/"/g
 ```

-And there're some edits in tracker(announce.php) for TJUPT's network environment.
+And there're some edits in tracker(announce.php) for SYSUPT's network environment.
 You should edit it too.
 ### 6.Login
 Username: NexusPHP<br/>
 Password: nexusphp